nabanitabag/nabanitabag/README.md

 - Machine learning (teaching computers to be as curious as I am)

 ### Currently:
 - MS Computer Sciences at University of Wisconsin-Madison.
-Yes, it super chilly here trying not to freeze solid 🥶!
+Trying not to freeze solid 🥶!
 - Worked at Salesforce and Qualcomm.
-(Yes, I’m collecting Big Tech experiences like Pokémon).
+(I’m collecting Big Tech experiences like Pokémon).
 - Interned at American Express, Bangalore (Yeah, some finance shenanigan there!)
 - Documenting my journey through tech, life, and learning